ashish1610dhiman/learning_norms_with_mcmc_from_pcfg_IJCAI21/README.md

     │   └── nc_experiments.py   <- Binding script used to run various parts of experiment
     |
     ├── notebooks               <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                              the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │                              the creator's initials, and a short `_` delimited description.
-    │                              `1.0-jqp-initial-data-exploration`.
 The notebooks with tag 1.5 mark
     |                              the files used for experiment shown in paper.
     |
     ├── params_nc.yaml          <- yaml file detailing parameters for experiments used